Tag: Trump

 We can watch him saying the unbelievably stupid and ignorant things.

 At .40 Morgan asks what Choss said to him about climate change.
 There’s a pause while Trump struggles to engage his brain, and then he manages to think of the word “future.”
 Ah yes, that will help – future.
 It’s about the future.
 “What he really wants,” Don says ponderously, “and what he really feels warmly about, is…the future.”
-Pause for deep thought … Read the rest
+Pause for deep thought about this stunning insight.
+Choss isn’t warm about what climate change did to the Carthaginians, he’s warm about the future.
+New idea for our boy; he hadn’t thought of it in that light before.

 He doesn’t even know what climate change is.